lambdaclass/concrete/README.md

 Authority is visible the same way: a reviewer can ask "why does this need `File`?" or "which callee introduced `Network`?" and get a compiler answer rather than a convention — capabilities and their sources show up in `--report caps` / `--report authority`.
 Visible is step one.
-Because the call graph is closed, transitive authority is a fact about the *whole program*, computed from complete knowledge — the shape a whole-program theorem takes once the proof work reaches it.
+Because the possible callable set is closed, transitive authority can be conservatively computed for the *whole program*—the shape a whole-program theorem can take once the proof work reaches it.

 ## Try It